Child Custody

 Finding Solutions for Every Family

-Contact our firm today to schedule an initial consultation with a Kansas City child custody attorney.
+Contact our firm today to schedule an initial consultation with our Kansas City child custody attorney.

-Hire a Legal Advocate for Your Child Custody Issues in Kansas City
+Why You Need a Child Custody Advocate in Kansas City

 At Davis | Family Law, we believe that your child should not have to suffer if you and your ex-spouse decide to get a divorce.
 The child custody lawyers at our Kansas City law firm are caring and compassionate towards the difficult decisions made during a divorce.